Welcome to my review of Cash Website Success!

 But if you still decide to fall for the hidden dangers, then don’t say I didn’t warn you, young grasshopper. 😛

 Warning #1: The Ins & Outs Are Left Out

 The sales page purposely hides the details of HOW ‘CWS’ actually works for raking in a fortune.

 Instead, it heavily promotes the idea of accomplishing the dream lifestyle quickly without hardly lifting a finger.

 It’s nothing but hype and nonsense that appeals to your “curious nature”, so you end up falling into a golden honey trap.

-This is what’s known as a fake “scarcity” tactic.
+This is what’s known as fake “scarcity”.
 With such a limited number of positions open, why wouldn’t you quickly jump on board?

 The truth is, no matter what day of the week you visit the ‘CWS’ page, it’s always gonna show 150 spots.

-Don’t get me wrong, scarcity is a genuine tactic used when products truly are limited and also during sale times like Black Friday and Cyber Monday, etc.
+Don’t get me wrong, scarcity is a genuine tactic used when products truly are limited – especially during Black Friday and Cyber Monday, etc.

 It makes total sense, right?